Utsavvv1/harmonicdisruption/Synapse_Desktop/README.md

 - Prompts user for justification via a GUI.
 - Automatically kills distracting apps if no reason is given.
 - Real-time GUI to edit whitelist and blacklist.
-- Firebase integration to log distraction events (optional).
+- Firebase integration to log distraction events.
+- Syncs with Flutter based phone app to prevent distactions on phone.

 ---